 Prepare your phone: PUBG Mobile is a demanding game and your phone needs to be at its best.
 Remove anything you don't need on it, quit all those other apps you might have running in the background.
 Turn off battery saver, turn off data savers, turn off night mode for the best experience.
-You might also want to turn off auto-brightness - it might dim the game during the game so you can't see so well.
+You might also want to turn off auto-brightness - it might dim the screen during the game so you can't see so well.
 Brighter = better.

 Prepare your network: There's not so much you can do here, but for a lag-free experience, you need a good connection to the PUBG servers.
 The mobile network will often have a variable speed so it's Wi-Fi all the way.
 Test your network speed using something like Speedtest (Apple App Store, Google Play) and avoid trying to play when someone else is streaming 4K content.
-Our home Wi-Fi reports 5ms, and this works great.

 Connect your headphones: PUBG Mobile has great audio and often the speakers on your phone won't do it justice.
 Connect your headphones for a more immersive experience - it also helps you pinpoint approaching enemy.

 When you start the game, you'll load to the lobby where you can change a full range of settings, select your game type, organise your friends, claim rewards and manage your inventory.

 How to pick your region server: Under the big start button you have a box to setup your game type, including the server.
 Tap here and on the right you'll the different servers.
 If you're trying to play on the North America server from elsewhere, you might just have a laggy experience, so check the ping, you're looking for a nice low number like 20ms.